peteroupc/peteroupc.github.io/bernsupp.md

 -------------------

 Alternatively, polynomials other than Bernstein polynomials, but written in Bernstein form, can be used to approximate $f$ with an error no more than $\epsilon$, as long as an explicit upper bound on the approximation error is available.
 For example, Chebyshev interpolation offers such a bound, and perhaps other schemes do as well, but such explicit bounds are hard to find and I leave this as an [**open question**](https://mathoverflow.net/questions/424272).
+As another alternative, rational functions (ratios of two polynomials) can serve as the functions that approximate $f$.

 <a id=Approximate_Bernoulli_Factories_for_Power_Series></a>
 ### Approximate Bernoulli Factories for Power Series